jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Health and economic impacts of extreme heat 🌇 [2021-]
 -------------------

-*As part of my PhD in data science and environmental health at INRS and my research internships INSPQ and BCCDC/UBC.*
+*As part of my PhD in data science and environmental health at INRS and my research internships at INSPQ and BCCDC/UBC.*

 - Modelling health impacts of extreme heat with machine and statistical learning
 - Estimating the health burden and associated economic costs of extreme heat